 On Wednesday, just south of ground zero, Phyllis Mitchell was sitting on a bench in front of a restaurant, keeping on her hardhat during a break from her construction job — helping rebuild the trade center.
 She was wary of what Thursday might bring, along with the president.

-Though she didn't think the president himself was gloating, Mitchell said she was unhappy with what she'd seen on Sunday night in the same spot.
+Though she didn't think the president himself was gloating, she said she was unhappy with what she'd seen on Sunday night in the same spot.

 "I didn't like the celebrations I saw," she said.
 "It doesn't make sense to celebrate anybody's death.
 Even his."

-Associated Press writers Steve Karnowski in Minneapolis, Verena Dobnik in New York, and Wayne Parry in Atlantic City contributed to this report.
+Associated Press writers Steve Karnowski in Minneapolis, Verena Dobnik in New York and Wayne Parry in Atlantic City, N.J., contributed to this report.